lmachens/backend-course/1-node/README.md

 ## Tests

 Verify that your code follows the instructions by running `npm test 1-node` from top level folder.
-It will test if `app.js` is executable and logs `Neue Fische Restaurant`.
+It will test if `app.js` is executable and logs `neuefische Restaurant`.

 ```
 npm test 1-node